 - Pens and highlighters to help you really tune into words and revelations.

 - Be consistent as possible.
 Growing a deeper relationship takes time and regular commitment.

 - The more you return to this verse and the thoughts with it throughout the day the better.
 Remember it’s like chewing the cud.

-To get a print off of this writing plan, subscribe to our marriage newsletter!
+To get a bunch of goodies sent to your inbox, subscribe to our marriage newsletter!

-Questions to ask yourself while writing out the Scriptures:
+Questions to ask yourself while writing out the Bible Verses about marriage :

 As you work through the passages, what are you learning?

 How does God say you can overcome this sin?